 The achievements of African Parks continue with the number of animals poached having decreased significantly, from 180 in 2012 to just 29 in 2014 and with several hundred local people employed by the Akagera Management Company.

 We actively encourage people to support African Parks and visit not only Akagera, but their other 9 parks in 6 other countries: Chad, Central African Republic, Congo, Democratic Republic of Congo (DRC), Malawi and Zambia.

 Visit Akagera and you will not regret it – being able to see conservation and preservation of wildlife in action first hand and hopefully catching a glimpse of all these new cubs is pretty special!

-To find our more on Africa Parks and donate to support their work visit here: https://www.african-parks.org/donate
+To find our more about the incredible work Africa Parks does and to assist them you can donate here to support their work.

 Every donation goes directly to the parks where it matters most.